JamesWoolfenden/learn-terraform/docs/index.md

 ### [Pulumi](https://www.pulumi.com/)

-If your want to code your infrastructure in language you already know, with support for Python and JS.
-Great for small teams with no specialised experience and if you can't get your head around the declarative approach of Terraform, this ones for you.
+If you want to code your infrastructure in a language you already know, this is for you, with support for Python and JS.
+Great for small teams with no specialised infra experience and if you can't get your head around the declarative approach of Terraform, this ones for you.

 ### Your own scripts